mn-mde-edfi/MDE-EdFi-Documentation/descriptorTables/AboutDescriptorTables.md

 3. Enabling viewers to see when each individual descriptor was last updated
 4. Enabling viewers a quick preview of each table when selecting it within GitHub

-During the 2022-2023 school year we removed the manually-maintained descriptor tabs from the "Mapping Matrix".
-You can still see descriptor tabs in older release copies, but they will no longer be maintained.
-Refer to the CSVs in this folder instead for either the coming school year (spring), or the current school year in effect (summer, fall, and winter).
+Refer to the CSVs in this folder for either the coming school year (spring), or the current school year in effect (summer, fall, and winter).
 See details below.

+_Note_: occasionally special characters, such as em dashes, are stored in the database but do not translate well into CSV exports.
+An example is in code value 2 for ``SpecialEducationEvaluationStatusDescriptor``: "Shared-Time K-12 – Evaluated, EC – Evaluated" appears as "Shared-Time K-12 ?
+Evaluated, EC ?
+Evaluated".
+This is merely an artifact of character translations and can be ignored.

 ## Source Details
 As of the most recent run, these tables are derived from the following database at MDE: